fketelaars/IIDR-Stats-Warehouse/README.md

 This toolkit captures the InfoSphere Data Replication CDC (CDC) metrics and status and stores them into fact tables in the database of choice.
 A number of views have been pre-defined for the most-common metrics one would want to monitor, but additional views can be created as well.

 ## Installation
 The GitHub repository contains all components required to run the CollectCDCStats utility, including the Apache Commons and Log4j jar files.
 Besides the CDC Access Server or CDC Management Console, no further programs are needed.
 Classes have been compiled with Java 1.8, the version that comes with CDC Access Server 11.3.3.
+Therefore, after download, the utility can be used as is, and no compilation is required.

 If you wish to use different versions of the included Apache projects, or use it with an older version of the CDC Access Server, please refer to the [Compilation](#compilation) section.